futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 2. achieving greater code modularity
 3. being able to formally prove the critical properties of the considered algorithms

-I would like to
-highlight this last aspect: it's probably the first time I encounter some material on graph algorithms that takes it into consideration and it can be really useful in property testing for example.
+I would like to highlight this last aspect: it's probably the first time I read material on graph algorithms that takes it into consideration and it can be really useful, for example in property testing.
 The paper approaches graph traversal as a combinatorial problem and employs a common technique in that kind of problems: generate and prune.
 Before illustrating the gist of that technique, let's define some types and auxiliary functions: